Skip to content

 Step 2: Enable Web UI

-To enable CSF web interface, edit the file /etc/csf/csf.conf in your favorite text editor:
+To enable CSF web interface, edit the file /etc/csf/csf.conf in a text editor:

 sudo nano /etc/csf/csf.conf